 What to know to keep your big kids safe while on the go.

 It seems like only yesterday that your little bundle of joy was snuggled into their infant car seat, coming home for the first time.
 Now they’re going on their own adventures, learning about the world, and officially too old for “baby stuff."
-But big kids still need protection while in the car, and that’s why learning about Harness-2-Booster seats is so crucial to making the last step on the Birth to Big Kid journey a safe one.
+But big kids still need protection while in the car, and that’s why learning about Harness-2-Boosters and Belt-Positioning Boosters is so crucial to making the last step on the Birth–to-Big Kid journey a safe one.

 To Boost or Not To Boost?

-Booster seats are for older children who have outgrown their forward-facing child seat.
+Belt-positioning boosters are for older children who have outgrown their forward-facing harnessed seat.
 According to the National Highway Traffic Safety Administration (NHTSA), it is best for children to continue to use a forward-facing car seat with a harness and top tether in the back seat for as long as possible.
-If your child outgrows his or her forward-facing seat but is not yet ready to stay seated properly in a booster seat using the lap and shoulder belt, consider using a Harness-2-Booster seat for the transition.
+If your child outgrows his or her forward-facing seat but is not yet ready to stay seated properly in a belt-positioning booster using the lap and shoulder belt, consider using a Harness-2-Booster for the transition.

 Belt-Positioning Booster vs Harness-2-Booster

-The advantage of a Britax Combination Harness-2-Booster Seat is that it offers two seating modes: Harness mode for holding smaller children from 25 lbs to 90 lbs; and the traditional booster mode once your big kid is ready to make the transition.
+The advantage of a Britax Combination Harness-2-Booster is that it offers two seating modes: Harness mode for holding smaller children from 25 lbs. to 70 or lbs. (depending on the model); and the traditional booster mode once your big kid is ready to make the transition.

 How To Tell If It’s Time To Move Up

-How can you tell that your child is ready to move on from their forward-facing seat and into a Harness-2-Booster seat?
+How can you tell that your child is ready to move on from their forward-facing car seat into a Harness-2-Booster?
 Here are a few things to look for:

 - Your child’s shoulders are above the top harness slots in their forward-facing seat.